Countries all around the world are embracing the benefits of medical marijuana research.

-Legalization also leads to progress in terms of regulating weed for contaminants and proper dosage.
+Legalization also leads to progress in regulating weed for contaminants and proper dosage.

-If cannabis is illegal, there is no system in place to monitor the quality of the product.
+If cannabis is illegal, there is no system to monitor the product’s quality.

 Legalized marijuana is guaranteed to be safe and properly dosed with the right percentages of THC or CBD.